wenbert/react-fundamentals/README.md

 You can use TypeScript and Flow - both are superior than prop-types.

 ## Testing Components
-* React components should not contain any application logic.
+* React components should not contain any application logic
 * Function components are easily testable

 Example: